SciML/DifferentialEquations.jl/docs/src/solvers/ode_solve.md

 error control is required, `:BS5` is a good choice.
 For fast solving at lower tolerances, we recommend `:BS3`.
-For tolerances which are at about the truncation error of Float64 (1e-16), we recommend `:DP8` as a robust choice and `:Vern9` as an efficient choice.
+For tolerances which are at about the truncation error of Float64 (1e-16), we recommend `:DP8` as a robust choice and `:Vern6`, `:Vern7`, or `:Vern8` as an efficient choice.

 For high accuracy non-stiff solving, we recommend the `:Feagin12` or `:Feagin14` methods.
 These are more robust than Adams-Bashforth methods to discontinuities and achieve very high precision, and are much more efficient than the extrapolation methods.
+Note that the Feagin methods are the only high-order optimized methods which do not include a high-order interpolant (they do include a 3rd order Hermite interpolation if needed).
+If a high-order method is needed with a high order interpolant, then you should choose `:Vern9` which is Order 9 with an Order 9 interpolant.

 ### Stiff Problems

-For mildly stiff problems, `:Rosenbrock32` is a good choice.
-As a native DifferentialEquations.jl solver, all Julia-defined numbers will work.
+For mildly stiff problems which are not oscillatory, `:Rosenbrock32` is a good choice.
+If there exist large oscillations, then this form (local extrapolated) is not L-stable, and thus it is recommended that you use `:Rosenbrock23` which is L-stable (but Order 2 instead of 3).
+As a native DifferentialEquations.jl solver, Julia-defined numbers will work.
 This method uses ForwardDiff to automatically guess the Jacobian.
 For faster solving when the Jacobian is known, use `radau`.
 For highly stiff problems where Julia-defined numbers need to be used (SIUnits, Arbs), `:Trapezoid` is the current best choice.
-However, for the most efficient non-stiff solvers, use `:radau` or `:cvode_BDF` provided by wrappers to the ODEInterface and Sundials packages respectively ([see the conditional dependencies documentation](../man/conditional_dependencies.md))
+However, for the most efficient highly stiff solvers, use `:radau` or `:cvode_BDF` provided by wrappers to the ODEInterface and Sundials packages respectively ([see the conditional dependencies documentation](../man/conditional_dependencies.md))

 ## Full List of Methods